-Table 7-13: Further Screening of options which are mutually exclusive
+Table 7-15: Further Screening of options which are mutually exclusive

-7.158 Table 7-14 details the options which were rejected at Further Screening following further stakeholder engagement.
+7.182 Table 7-16 details the options which were rejected at Further Screening following further stakeholder engagement.
 Chingford Raw Water Purchase was rejected at Further Screening.

 Option Commentary on further screening Chingford Raw Water Purchase - Chingford is an existing agreement to export water from east London to Essex and Suffolk Water.
 There is an agreed reduction in the transfer that provides a benefit to London.
 This option is for continuation of the agreed reduction in the export quantities from 2035/36, providing c.20 MI/d deployable output for London.
 Further discussions were undertaken with Essex and Suffolk at WRMP24.
 Through these discussions it was confirmed that Essex and Suffolk would not be able to continue the agreement, this option is therefore rejected from Thames Water's WRMP24 options.
 For further details on rejection reasoning refer to Appendix Q - Rejection Register.
-Wessex to SWOX : Charlton WTW to Minety SR and from there to Flaxlands SR in South Swindon Wessex Water have confirmed that the water is no longer available for transfer in 2040.
+Wessex to SWOX: Charlton WTW to Minety SR and from there to Flaxlands SR in South Swindon Wessex Water have confirmed that the water is no longer available for transfer in 2040.
 Shrewsbury (STT Resource) A backchecking exercise was carried out following reconciliation of the regional plans.
-Mythe and Shrewsbury are required to meet Mythe (STT Resource) the regional plans.
-Mythe and Shrewsbury are required to meet the needs of WRW and are therefore not available to WRSE.
-These options are therefore rejected at further screening and are not on our Constrained List.
+Mythe and Shrewsbury are required to meet the Mythe (STT Resource) needs of WRW and are therefore not available to WRSE.
+Th options are therefore rejected at further screening and are not our Constrained List.